7.5 cm leichtes Infanteriegeschütz 18: History

 The le.IG 18 was first used in combat by the Nationalist government of China during the Second Sino-Japanese War.
 In 1934 the Chinese purchased twenty guns, but these were ultimately lost early in the war, possibly during the Battle of Shanghai in 1937.

 Prior to World War II, Rheinmetall developed a possible replacement known as the 7.5 cm leichtes Infanteriegeschütz L/13, with a longer barrel, a conventional sliding block breech with a hydrospring recoil system, and steel disc wheels with solid rubber tires.
 But after trials, the Heer decided to stick with the le.IG 18, which remained the standard infantry support gun until the end of the war.
 It was also the most built German artillery piece during the war except for the 10.5 cm leFH 18.
 Specialized variants for mountain troops and paratroopers were also developed, but neither were built in large numbers.
 According to Zaloga, a total of 9,037 guns were produced between 1939 and 1945.

-During the post-war period, Guatemala under the rule of president Jacobo Arbenz Guzmán purchased and received reportedly 2,000 tons of mostly obsolete weapons from Czechoslovakia including several batteries of le.IG 18 guns in May 1953, these guns remained in service as late as 1984.
+During the post-war period, Guatemala under the rule of president Jacobo Arbenz Guzmán purchased and received reportedly 2,000 tons of largely obsolete weapons from Czechoslovakia including several batteries of le.IG 18 guns in May 1953, these guns remained in service as late as 1984.